cob16/lbh-income-api/README.md

 3. We manually confirm a production deployment in the CircleCI workflow once we're happy with our changes in staging.
 4. The app is deployed to production.

+#### Manual Redeployment

+1. Browse to the `master` branch on GitHub.
+2. Browse to 'Commits'.
+3. Locate and click the checks indicator for the commit you would like to deploy from.
+4. Click a stage's 'Details' link.
+5. Confirm the commit SHA is the same
+  5.1.
+On Circle CI, the hash is shown on the right-hand side of the page, under 'Triggered by'.
+  5.2.
+Compare this with the hash shown in the commits list.
+6. Once you are happy, click 'Rerun workflow' on Circle CI.
+7. There are **manual stages** that need to be triggered within the workflow.
+Remember to do this, or the new workflow/deployment will not make it to production.

 ### Connection to Universal Housing

 Universal Housing configuration is given through environment variables, for example using development details: